The gravitational field

 where is

-tensor, is the 4-vector of mass current density , is
+is the 4-vector of mass current density ,

 the gravitational stress-energy tensor.

-of the gravitational force density in the Lorentz-invariant theory of
+gravitational force density in the Lorentz-invariant theory of gravitation can

 where is

-the mass current density, the gravitational force density is given by
+mass current density, gravitational force density is given by

 is